MU Academic Senate

 (2) A request to convene an extraordinary AS MU session must be submitted in writing and must include proposals for discussion.
-The session date shall be set by the chair so that the session takes place no earlier than three days after the announcement of the date and no later than 14 days after the submission of the request.
+The date of the session shall be set by the chair so that the session takes place no earlier than three days after the announcement of the date and no later than 14 days after the submission of the request.
 If the session is not convened within this period, it shall be convened by a vice-chair.

-(1) Proposals for the discussion of matters by the AS MU in accordance with section 9, subsection 1 of the Act, with the exception of letter h of the Act, including any supporting materials, may be submitted by the Rector or an AS MU member or transmitted by a faculty academic senate.
-Proposals are submitted to the chair or an authorized person who is then obliged to transmit the proposal to all AS MU members without delay.
+(1) Submission of a proposal for discussion of matters by the AS MU, including supporting materials, means submission of the proposal to the chair or an authorized person who is then obliged to forward the proposal to all AS MU members without delay.

-(2) Proposals under Section 9(1) of the Act, except for clause h), shall be submitted or transmitted no later than 19 days before a session; all other proposals shall be submitted no later than 12 days before a session.
-They are made available to the public in a manner allowing for remote access within 2 days of their receipt in accordance with the first sentence.
+(2) Proposals under Section 9(1) of the Act, except for clause h), shall be submitted or forwarded no later than 19 days before the session; all other proposals shall be submitted no later than 12 days before the session.
+They are made public in a manner allowing for remote access within two days of their receipt under the first sentence.

-(3) Amendments or resolutions may be proposed by a committee or an individual AS MU member no later than six days before the session to the AS MU chair, who is then obliged to transmit them to all AS MU members without delay.
+(3) Amendments or resolutions may be proposed by a committee or an individual AS MU member no later than six days before the session to the AS MU chair, who shall then forward them to all AS MU members without delay.

 (4) The AS MU may also discuss proposals submitted at a later date, including proposals submitted during the session itself.
-A proposal submitted after the deadline set out in accordance with subsection 2 is not discussed unless its discussion is supported by at least one fifth of the present members.
+A proposal submitted after the deadline set out in subsection 2 shall not be discussed unless the discussion is supported by at least one fifth of the present members.

-(5) In case a proposal submitted to the AS MU was not been discussed, it is considered as regularly submitted in due time for discussion at the next AS MU session.
-The obligations of the proposer in accordance with section 9, subsection 3 of the Act are not affected in any way.
+(5) If a proposal submitted to the AS MU fails to be discussed, it shall be considered as duly and timely submitted for discussion at the next AS MU session.
+The obligation of the submitter under Section 9(3) of the Act shall not be affected thereby.

 (1) The AS MU session agenda is prepared and the necessary documents are made available to AS MU members by the AS MU chair, no later than 11 days before the session.
 The chair takes into account suggestions made by vice-chairs.